davecoll3/speak-ev/TESTING.md

     * When open, the collapsible also displays the alternative term name (if any), the term definition, and information on who posted the term and when it was last updated.
     * When open, the collapsible only displays 'Edit' and 'Delete' buttons on terms created by the session user; these on all terms for the admin.
     * The 'Edit' button links to the edit term page while the 'Delete' button triggers a modal asking if the user is sure that they want to delete the term.
+    * Like and dislike buttons are displayed at the bottom of the collapsible.

 &nbsp;